-This Chocolate Mudslide Cake is loaded with chocolate, Kahlua and Bailey’s Irish Cream.
-The decadent chocolate cake is covered with a spiked buttercream and covered with ganache.
-You’d be surprised how easy this cake recipe is.
+This homemade Chocolate Mudslide Cake is made from scratch with chocolate, Kahlua and Bailey’s Irish Cream.
+It’s a decadent chocolate cake that’s covered with a spiked buttercream and covered with ganache.
+You’ll be surprised how easy this chocolate cake recipe is!

 This past weekend I kicked my butt into gear and eased myself back into my workout routine.
 I’ve been putting it off for weeks and I’m just realizing that summer is quickly approaching, as is our yearly summer lake trip.
 This sneaks up on me every year!
 It’s embarrassing how close the gym is to our house, I don’t even have to drive there.
 I’ve actually been doing really well with my eating lately, but I haven’t been tracking my points, so I started that again as well.